ginozambe/CoinMarketCap_Scraper/README.md

 This script supports both Gmail and Hotmail (Outlook).
 Depending on your email provider, follow the respective setup instructions:

 ### For Gmail:
-Recommended: Use App Passwords for enhanced security.
-Go to your Google account security settings.
+- Enable "Two-Step Verification" in your Google account security settings.
-Enable "Two-Step Verification."
+- Generate an app password.
-Generate an app password and use it in place of your regular password in the script.
+- Use the app password in place of your regular password in the script.

 ### For Hotmail (Outlook):
-Enable "Two-step verification" for your Microsoft account.
-Generate an app password:
-Go to your Microsoft account security settings.
+- Go to your Microsoft account security settings.
-Enable "Two-step verification."
+- Enable "Two-step verification."
-Generate an app password and use it in place of your regular password in the script.
+- Generate an app password and use it in place of your regular password in the script.

-Run the Script: Execute the script in your terminal:
+### Run the Script:

+Execute the script in your terminal:

 ```bash
 python your_script_name.py